Azasakhe/Netflix/FAQ-(Errors).md

 - Your Proxy or VPN prevent correct communication (if used)
 - A firewall is blocking the communication
 - There are some changes to the website API endpoints (e.g. MSL) this rarely happens then the add-on need to be checked

+### Exception: Connection error

+This error has many meanings and depends on the details of this error, is usually due to something that prevents good internet communication.
+You can try to solve the problem by making these tests:
+- Check your connection if it is stable or try use another connection
+- Try change your DNS (on the router or in Kodi settings if you use a Kodi OS)
+- If you use Proxy/VPN try disable it

 ### Request blacklisted by key exchange service